Dullat/MusicPlay-python-MCA-project/README.md

 # MyMusic Player 🎵

-A modern, cross-platform desktop music player built with PyQt6, featuring a Spotify-like interface with album art display and metadata support.
+A modern, cross-platform desktop music player built with PyQt6, featuring a Spotify like interface with album art display and metadata support.

 ## ✨ Features